clj/nim-esp8266-examples/README.md

 Identical behaviour to Blinky, but uses a library to abstract the raw sdk pin functions.

+### Garbage Collection: Regions

+Shows how to enable and use the *Regions* garbage collector

+**Note:** There are quite a few aspects of this garbage collector which does not work in the current version of Nim (1.0.2).
+See the source code for details.

 ## Troubleshooting

 ### rf_cal[0] !=0x05,is 0xFF